 - (1 credit) One credit of GEOG 79900 (Thesis Research) leading to a thesis approved by the student's committee.

 - A cumulative GPA of at least 3.0 is required.

-- Formal approval of a proposal for thesis research.
-The student’s committee determines whether the proposal is of a breadth, depth, and quality consistent with the expectations for a Masters Degree thesis.
-(Students are advised to form a committee, and to submit a proposal for thesis research to their committee by the end of the semester during which they finish their 20th credit in the program.
-Guidance for choosing a committee is available on the Department web site.)
+- Approval of a proposal for thesis research.
+The student’s committee determines whether the proposal is of a breadth, depth, and quality consistent with the expectations for a Masters Degree thesis (Guidance for choosing a committee is available below.).

-- A thesis of a breadth, depth, and quality consistent with the expectations for a Masters Degree thesis prepared in a format conforming with Hunter College guidelines (http://www.hunter.cuny.edu/artsci/repository/files/thesis_guidelines.pdf).
+- A thesis of a breadth, depth, and quality consistent with the expectations for a Masters Degree thesis prepared in a format conforming with Hunter College guidelines.
 The student’s committee determines whether the thesis is acceptable.

 B. Examination Option: A minimum of 36 credits is required for the exam option.
 The requirements are:

 - (7 credits) GEOG 70100, GEOG 70200, GEOG 70154